-(d) The candidate’s ability to meet the independence criteria for directors established in the Listing Rules.
+(d) The candidate’s ability to meet the independence criteria for Directors under the Listing Rules.

 BOARD DIVERSITY POLICY

-The Company adopted the Board Diversity Policy (“Policy”) on 20 August 2013.
+The Company adopted the Board Diversity Policy (the “Policy”) on 20 August 2013.

 The Company continuously seeks to enhance the effectiveness of its Board and to maintain the highest standards of corporate governance and recognizes and embraces the benefits of having a diverse Board.
 The Company believes that a diversity of perspectives can be achieved through taking into account a range of factors, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
 The Company sees promoting diversity of perspectives at the Board level as an essential element in supporting the achievement of its business and strategic objectives and maintaining its sustainable development.

 The Nomination Committee has primary responsibility for identifying qualified candidates to become members of the Board and, in carrying out this responsibility, will give adequate consideration to this Policy.
-Board appointments will continue to be made on a merit basis and candidates will be considered against objective criteria, with due regard for the benefits of diversity on the Board.
+Board appointments will continue to be made on the basis of merit and candidates will be considered against objective criteria, with due regard for the benefits of diversity on the Board.

 DIRECTORS’ RESPONSIBILITY FOR THE FINANCIAL STATEMENTS

-The Directors are responsible for supervising the preparation of the annual accounts, which give a true and fair view of the state of affairs, the operating results and the cash flows of the Group for the year.
-In preparing the accounts for the year ended 31 December 2015, the Directors have selected suitable accounting policies and adopted appropriate accounting standards.
+The Directors are responsible for supervising the preparation of the annual accounts, which give a true and fair view of the state of affairs, the operating results and the cash flows of the Group for the Year.
+In preparing the accounts for the year ended 31 December 2016, the Directors have selected suitable accounting policies and adopted appropriate accounting standards.
 Based on judgements and estimates that are prudent and reasonable, the Directors had ensured that the accounts are prepared on the going concern basis.
-The Directors have confirmed that the consolidated financial statements of the Group are prepared in compliance with the statutory requirements and appropriate standards of accounting.
+The Directors have confirmed that the consolidated financial statements of the Group are prepared in compliance with the statutory requirements and appropriate accounting standards.

 INTERNAL CONTROL AND RISK MANAGEMENT